Vaishnavisarode/Q-A_Financial_queries_ZSL_LLMs/README.md

 -  CSV-based financial audit capabilities
 -  Hybrid RAG setup using FAISS + Sentence Transformers
 -  Intent-based routing for Q&A, calculators, and data audit
--  Powered by models like Mistral / LLaMA 2 / GPT-based LLMs
+-  Powered by models like  LLaMA 2-based LLMs
 -  Lightweight, CPU-compatible option for basic setups

 ---